LtgXs/BingWallpaper/README.md

-# Auto Change Wallpaper
+# Bing Wallpaper

 [EN](README.md) | [简中](README_zh-CN.md)

-Auto Change Wallpaper is a Python script that downloads daily wallpapers from Bing, adds watermarks, sets them as desktop wallpapers, and copies them to the desktop.
+BingWallpaper is a Python script that downloads daily wallpapers from Bing, adds watermarks, sets them as desktop wallpapers, and copies them to the desktop.

 ## Features